 Financial assets are classified based on the business model in which they are held.
 The business model is determined at a portfolio level.
-Portfolios are based on how ABN AMRO as a group manages financial assets in order to achieve a particular business objective.
+Portfolios are based on how ABN AMRO manages financial assets as a group to achieve a particular business objective.
 The business model assessment is based on the level of sales, risk management, performance evaluation, and management compensation.
 Derecognition is used as condition in order to determine whether a transaction results in a sale.